AFNetworking/fastlane/docs/DeploymentGuide.md

-# Getting Started
+# Getting Started with Automated Deployment
-Getting up and running is a simple process, which is explained in detail below:
+Getting automated deployment up and running is a simple process:

 1. Setup the Fastfile
 2. Setup the env files